shaneholloman/uvi/memory-bank/progress.md

 - Version 0.5.0 is published and functional
 - Basic project generation works reliably
 - All advertised features are implemented
-- Pylint migrated to Ruff with Pylint-equivalent rules)
+- Pylint migrated to Ruff with Pylint-equivalent rules
 - Documentation is in place
+- Planning migration from Tox to Nox for testing (detailed plan in docs/briefs/tox-to-nox-migration.md)

 ## Known Issues